peritext/scholar-draft/README.md

 `contextualizers` (Object) -> map of the contextualizers data to be potentially used by the connector

-`inlineContextualizationComponents` (Object) -> a map for displaying the inline contextualizations in the editor

-`blockContextualizationComponents` (Object) -> a map for displaying the block contextualizations in the editor

 `lastInsertionType` (String) -> whether the last insertion was inline or block

 ### Method props